Lexterl33t/wu-htb-buisness-ctf-license-generator/README.md

 P = PlainText / x = the unknow key / C = cipher text

-Now for the unknow key, we just have to perform a XOR known plaintext  because of the short length of this key.
+Now for the unknow key, we just have to perform a XOR known plaintext given the short length of this key.

 We can now extract the exfiltrated data and decrypt it.
 We need to search for cyclic pattern of 8 bytes of 0x00.